 Winwick Lane, Croft, Warrington, WA3 7ED

 Kenyon Hall Farm is great place to go pumpkin picking in Warrington, North West.
 I took Harri a couple of years ago and I remember there a huge field just full of pumpkins to pick.
 Small pumpkins, big, pumpkins, white pumpkins, green pumpkins the list goes on.
-There are huge wheel barrows available to collect your goodies in.
+There are huge wheel barrows available to collect your goodies in and of course get some fab pictures.

 There is a farmshop, cafe and small children’s play area at Kenyon Farm.